 When brides visualize their ideal dress, it's not uncommon for things to get very specific—a dreamy skirt, a flattering neckline, and a fabric that ties together the entire look.
-It goes without saying that each of these attributes are subject to the bride's taste, but a bride-to-be's background can be a contributing factor, too.
+It goes without saying that each of these attributes is subject to the bride's taste, but a bride-to-be's background can be a contributing factor, too.
 A wedding dress can be a vivid reflection of childhood dreams and a clear callout to the customs that they were raised around.
-But more than anything, a dress' design can point towards the future that a couple is etching out for themselves.
 So, if you're on the market for a look that strikes a balance between contemporary and classic, there's no shortage of forward-thinking Latinx designers to take note of.

 Ahead, get familiar with the Latinx designers putting a unique twist on traditions to adorn the next generation of bridalwear.

 Enrique and Boni Soto are the husband and wife duo behind SOTO, a new brand breaking the mold with unconventional, otherworldly designs.
 Drawing inspiration from their Mexican and Colombian backgrounds, each gown exudes whimsical luxury that strays from the status quo while still staying true to its roots.
 "SOTO is filled by the spirit of the Latin cultures we grew up in; fierce, passionate, and independent," Enrique tells Brides.
 The idea for SOTO first emerged when Boni designed her own wedding gown for the couple's own 2017 nuptials.
 But it wasn't until 2020 when the couple decided to design their first full collection and relocate from Canada to Mexico.

 The SOTO Bride: